jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 query.name:"currency" AND query.value:"9"
 ```

-would match our document although it would be matching for the _"wrong reasons"_.
-In our example,
+would match our sample document although it would be matching for the _"wrong reasons"_.
+In our
-`currency` doesn't have a value of `9`, but since both boolean conditions are evaluated as `true`,
+example, `currency` doesn't have a value of `9`, but since both boolean conditions are evaluated as
-the given document would produce a match.
-It is more likely that the user firing this query wants to
+`true`, the given document would produce a match.
+It is more likely that the user firing this query
-match on `currency` having the value `9` which _should_ produce _no matches_ in our sample data.
+wants to match on `currency` having the value `9` which _should not_ produce any matches in our sample
+data.

 ## Our solution